huguesalary/Magento-Varnish/README.md

 ==========
 Redis is used to get around the fact that there's no context persistency between request in PHP.
 Thus, redis is used to store datas needed by some ESI Includes.

-For example, when a caching policy specifies some `<registry_keys />` to keep, the content of these registry keys is stored in redis and retreive by the ESI request.
+For example, when a caching policy specifies some `<registry_keys />` to keep, the content of these registry keys is stored in redis and retrieved by the ESI request.

 Why not storing these in a database table?